 Approved electives must be sufficient to meet the 36-hour minimum program for the master's degree.
-Electives may include graduate courses taken as part of the Alternative Certification (AC) program, in other studies within the Department of Curriculum and Instruction (early childhood, curriculum & instruction, reading, and secondary education) or in studies in other departments within the College of Education or departments outside the college.
+Electives may include graduate courses taken as part of the Post-Baccalaureate Teacher Certification (PBTC) program, in other studies within the Department of Curriculum and Instruction (early childhood, curriculum & instruction, reading, and secondary education) or in studies in other departments within the College of Education or departments outside the college.
 Electives do not need to be concentrated within any particular discipline.
 However, if the student desires a minor field of study in a specific discipline, at least 12 semester hours must be taken in that declared minor area.

 Successful completion of the Comprehensive Exam is required of all students.